 The Master’s thesis is the corner stone of this programme.
 It involves a supervised research project that you conduct independently.
 You will get the opportunity to actively participate in projects of highly specialised research units that conduct relevant and translational research in an international setting.
 You will improve and demonstrate your understanding of primary literature, your practical experience in collecting and analysing data, your scientific writing skills and your ability to correctly share your findings with an audience.

 This programme puts particular emphasis on clinical practice.

 During a series of different clinical traineeships you will learn how to deal with a variety of patients and diseases.
-The first year includes 12 weeks (16 ECTS credits) of clinical traineeships at different locations.
+The first year includes 12 weeks (16 ECTS credits) of clinical traineeships at different locations in Antwerp and its periphery.
 In your second year the traineeships last 13 weeks (19 ECTS) and are more related to your major.

 Traineeship positions are available in university and regional hospitals, polyclinics, pediatric departments in hospitals, schools for special education, rehabilitation centers, private practices, sports clubs and so on.
 You can also choose to do a traineeship abroad.

 During your traineeships you will be guided and evaluated by a supervisor from the Faculty and by an on-site mentor.
 They will evaluate the practical execution of physiotherapeutic techniques, your theoretical knowledge, your social skills towards colleagues, medical doctors and patients, and your written reports.

 In the first year of the Master’s programme you have the opportunity to go abroad to study or to do a clinical internship.